equinor/ert/docs/rst/manual/getting_started/configuration/poly_new/guide.rst

 algorithms can compare them.
 We have some observations from the polynomial that were measured at the points 0, 2, 4, 6 and 8.
 The indices here happen to align with the x values of the polynomial evaluation, but this is incidental.
-The indices says where the observations in the file match the result indices.
+The indices say where the observations in the file match the result indices.
 Put the following observations in the file ``poly_obs_data.txt``:

     .. literalinclude:: with_observations/poly_obs_data.txt

-The observations are written one for each line, with the first number signifying the observed value, and the second number signifying the uncertainty.
+There is one observation per line, with the first number signifying the observed value, and the second number signifying the uncertainty.

-Now let's describe the observations we have to ERT.
-This is done with the :ref:`OBS_CONFIG <obs_config>` keyword, which refers to a file in which we must :ref:`OBS_CONFIG <obs_config>` keyword, which refers to a file in which we must describe the observations.
+We make ERT aware of observations using the :ref:`OBS_CONFIG <obs_config>` keyword, which refers to a file where the ``GENERAL_OBSERVATION`` keyword is used to define observations.

 First, make a file called ``observations`` in the project folder with the following content:

     .. literalinclude:: with_observations/observations